samrocketman/cloneable/README.md

 Options:
   -a, --skip-archived-repos  If a repository is archived, then it will be
                                skipped.
+      --after=<afterTimeframe>
+                             Find all repositories updated after the given timeframe.
+Must be a positive integer followed by one of: d, m, y.
+For example, 1y will find all repositories updated after 1 year ago; or within the past 12m or 12 months.
+If d, m, or y is not provided then d will be assumed.
   -b, --skip-local-bare-repos
                              If a bare repository directory exists locally (the name of the repo ending with '.git'), then it will not be printed out.
 This is useful for cloning only missing repositories.
+  -B, --branch=<branch>      If using -F or -E options, then choose the Git
+                               branch to search for files.
+The default branch will be queried if this option is not specified.
+      --before=<beforeTimeframe>
+                             Find all repositories updated before the given timeframe.
+Must be a positive integer followed by one of: d, m, y.
+For example, 1y will find all repositories updated before 1 year ago.
+If d, m, or y is not provided then d will be assumed.
   -d, --debug                Prints out stack traces.
   -e, --skip-empty-repos     If a repository does not contain any Git commits,
                                then it will be skipped.
+  -E, --exclude-repos-with=<excludeAllFiles>
+                             Match any repository containing which does NOT contain the file at the repository root.  -E can be specified more than once to exclude a repository containing any or all of the listed files.
   -f, --skip-forked-repos    If a repository is a fork from another user or
                                organization, then it will be skipped.
+  -F, --contains=<matchAnyFiles>
+                             Match any repository containing any file at the repository root.  -F can be specified more than once to match any one of multiple files.
   -h, --help                 Show this help message and exit.
   -i, --inverse-search       Inverse the search results.
 For example, instead
                                of skipping repositories it will match